Basic Photography Lessons - Parts of a Camera

 1. Body - Made of high grade plastic or metal, this holds all the other parts together as well as provide protection to the delicate internal parts of the camera.

 2. Lens - A proper term for this part should be Lens Assembly, this consists of several layers of lenses of varying properties providing zoom, focusing, and distortion correction.
-These lenses are mechanically interconnected and adjustment is controlled electronically by the camera's body.
+These lenses are mechanically interconnected and adjustment is controlled either manually or electronically through the camera's body.

 3. Shutter Release Button - This is the "trigger" of the camera.
 In most cameras, a half-press activates and locks the auto-focus, and a full press initiates the image capturing process.